gmdsi/GMDSI_notebooks/README.md

     - Understand the effect of parameterization schemes on model predictive ability.
     - Explain the difference between linear and non-linear uncertainy analysis approaches and the value of each.

  - part 2: this part expands largely into ensemble-based parameter estimation and uncertainty analysis methods using PEST++.
-Advanced topics include management optimization and sequential data assimilation.
+Advanced topics include management optimization (OPT and MOU) and sequential data assimilation (DA).
 After completing this module, learners should be able to:
     - Construct a high-dimensional PEST control file and interface files.
     - Implement GLM and ensemble-based parameter estimation and uncertainty analysis workflows using PEST++ and associated tools.
-    - Apply management optimization and sequential data assimilation techniques to decision-support groundwater modelling problems.
+    - Apply management optimization (OPT and MOU) and sequential data assimilation (DA) techniques to decision-support groundwater modelling problems.

 **To run the Part 0 notebooks**